 There are numerous websites which provide access to images – Pixabay, Unsplash, and Snappy Goat are a few examples.
 Many archives and libraries (including the British Library) make their digitised collections available via Flickr Commons – Flickr being another popular image hosting website.

-For music, sites like Incompetech, MuseOpen and ccMixter offer Creative Commons-licenced content.
+For music, sites like Incompetech, MuseOpen and ccMixter offer Creative Commons-licensed content.
 CC Search links to media, image and music platforms with content you can use and remix.
-See the RMIT Library's Copyright guide for advice on sourcing Creative Commons-licenced content.
+See the RMIT Library's Copyright guide for advice on sourcing Creative Commons-licensed content.